 If your surface has an oil-based finish and you are painting it with latex paint you will need to scuff sand everything first.

 180-220 grit works perfectly.

 If you are not sure whether the surface has an oil finish then you can easily test it.

 Take a rag with some acetone or nail polish remover on it and rub it on the surface.

 If the paint rubs off then it is a latex finish.

 Can I paint over gloss enamel?

 Yes, you will, however, sand the surface bit more thoroughly than if it is a latex semi-gloss paint.

-The reason being, enamel paints have a more durable finish than latex.
+The reason is, enamel paints have a more durable finish than latex.